Blog started: 17 July 2014

 The work to develop pensions dashboards is a very significant undertaking, now recognised as one of the most important and complex projects currently underway in the UK.

-As of 2024, the programme plan and overall timeline is being reset and the National Audit Office is investigating.
+As of 2024, the programme plan and overall timeline is being reset and the National Audit Office has investigated the programme, with various remedial actions taken.
+Official confirmation that the programme is out of reset is awaited from the new Labour government.

 Pensions dashboards are coming to the UK in the 2020s.
 It’s a big task, but, working together, Government and industry are going to deliver something really wonderful for the UK.